 Lend Technologies Inc., a software that connects outdoor equipment shops to consumers created by business administration sophomore Dylan Tran, computer science junior Shubh Khandhadia, software engineering junior Nikhil Nagarajan, computer engineering freshman Brian Mere, computer science freshman Xiuyuan Qui and business administration and consumer packaging sophomore Lindsey Lau.

 Quickie, a 10-minute mobile delivery service providing select food, beverages and other essentials to college students anywhere within two miles of campus founded by Matthew Menno and William Tregenza, business administration sophomores from Arroyo Grande.

 Ryde Carpool, a social carpooling marketplace that allows college students to buy and sell empty seats in each other’s cars, founded by recent computer science graduate Emily Gavrilenko of Antioch, California; recreation, parks and tourism senior Johnny Morris of Berkeley, California; and computer science sophomore Josh Wong of San Francisco.

-About the Cal Poly Center for Innovation and Entrepreneurship
+About the Cal Poly Center for Innovation and Entrepreneurship:

-About the SLO HotHouse
+About the SLO HotHouse:

-The SLO HotHouse is a community space created through the efforts of Cal Poly, the city and county of San Luis Obispo, the business community and the Cal Poly Center for Innovation and Entrepreneurship.
-The goal of the SLO HotHouse is to support students and community members as they work to create new innovations and start business ventures.
-For more information, visit http://cie.calpoly.edu/slo-hothouse.
+The HotHouse is a community space for Cal Poly for Center and Innovation Entrepreneurship off-campus programs created through the efforts of Cal Poly, the city and county of San Luis Obispo, the business community and the CIE.
+The goal of the HotHouse is to support students and community members as they work to create new innovations and start business ventures.
+For more information, visit http://cie.calpoly.edu/hothouse.